Hope Junior Christian School, Lugazi District, Uganda

 The school campus has several temporary wooden buildings with mud floors which are not a good environment for learning.

 In 2017 the school approached Classrooms for Africa for help to fund a permanent seven-classroom block.
 In May 2018 representatives from Classrooms for Africa visited the school.
-As a result of their visit, the school has been accepted as a project to be promoted to donors.
+As a result of their visit, the school was approved as a project to be promoted to donors.

 Lugazi District, Uganda